TomasTomecek/rust-container/README.md

 * `$ docker pull tomastomecek/rust` — this is the most recent stable release
 * `$ docker pull tomastomecek/rust:nightly` — this is the most recent, functional nightly release

-Each image is also tagged with version of rust compiler, so for example:
+Each image is also tagged with version of Rust compiler, so for example:

 ```
 $ docker pull tomastomecek/rust:1.17.0